Nickoranteng/Plotly_challenge/README.md

 Json

-# Step 1: Develop an endpoint point using Flask (REQUIRED)
+# Step 1: Develop an endpoint point using Flask

 1. Edit the `app.py` file and use Flask to serve up both your web application (through the default or root endpoint)
 2. Serve up the data in `samples.json` through an endpoint called `/samples`.